Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 6.1 Create the application

-Create a new application based on the application template Basic application.
-Create the following edit fields on the edit page.
-Each time, select the option "New data field" and select the stated data type in the subsequent dialog in each case:
+Create a new application with the basic application template.
+Create the following input fields on the existing input page.
+The "New data field" option should be set and the settings specified below should be set in each case:

 Once all of the edit pages have been created, the edit page should look something like this: